magento/devdocs/src/guides/v2.4/graphql/mutations/add-return-comment.md

 title: addReturnComment mutation
 ---

-The `addReturnComment` mutation adds a comment to the return request
+The `addReturnComment` mutation adds a comment to an existing return request.

 ## Syntax